An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 David's other reference, his colleague and friend Chip Somodevilla, put it even more bluntly: "I'm not going to lie — he does like the bam-bam."

-As someone who does not particularly like the bam-bam, I wasn't quite sure how David would fit in to his new office environment, especially as the new office had never had a proper photography or video department.
+As someone who does not particularly like the bam-bam, I wasn't quite sure how David would fit into his new office environment, especially as the new office had never had a proper photography or video department.

 David Gilkey/NPR